 Failure to spot a “red flag symptom” and get the right treatment (usually within 24-48 hours) may result in the progression of this devastating condition, including chronic pain, loss of bladder control and the need to use a wheelchair.

 In light of COVID-19, a number of events and activities in support of the awareness day are being held virtually, including support group meetings and other events.
 The list of events can be found at: https://twitter.com/caudaequinacesa

-Moore Barlow has a wealth of experience supporting patients following a CES diagnosis.
+Moore Barlow and the team of clinical negligence solicitors has a wealth of experience supporting patients following a CES diagnosis.
 In August 2019, the firm was appointed to the legal advice panel established by the Cauda Equina Syndrome Association (CESA) to help support their important work for people who have cauda equina syndrome.

 Cauda equina syndrome (CES) is a devastating condition that absolutely needs improved recognition.
 Misdiagnosis of CES often results from problems with communication between patients and their clinician and that is why we are proud at Moore Barlow to support the launch of this awareness day.

 By raising awareness of the “red flag symptoms”, along with emphasising the importance of discussing intimate symptoms with healthcare professionals, we hope that that the number of people suffering with this condition will be significantly reduced in the future.Maya Sushila, Partner at Moore Barlow